 Self drive requirements and supplies

-It is advisable to bring all necessities for a self drive safari but if needed most requirements for a Botswana self drive safari can be acquired in one of the shops in Maun.
+It is advisable to bring all necessities for a self-drive safari but if needed most requirements for a Botswana self drive safari can be acquired in one of the shops in Maun.

 Vehicle repairs and spares in Maun

 - because of this the shops were stocked with necessities for surviving the hazards of the wild terrain of northern Botswana.
 This trend has continued ensuring that almost everything needed for vehicle repairs and service can be got in Maun.

 Despite been a dusty town of mixed repute Maun is the lifeblood for all travellers in the north of Botswana and provisions are made for all requirements with respect to the great outdoors.

-There are car hire companies that operate in Maun catering to the 4x4 self drive market but it is advisable to reserve a vehicle WELL in advance
+There are hire companies that operate in Maun catering to the 4x4 self drive market, but it is advisable to reserve a vehicle WELL in advance

 Getting to Maun

 Most people who go on safari in Botswana have to pass through Maun be it by road or travelling by air.
 Situated at the heart of the safari industry, Maun is accessible from all directions.
 Drive in or fly in.

-Getting to Maun by road
+Getting to Maun by RoadFrom the Gaborone, the capital city

-From the Gaborone – Maun can be accessed from the capitol city by tarmac road via Nata and Francistown.
+.
 The distance is 950 km with a number of stops at veterinary control checkpoints along the way.
 Cattle are a problem along the route and the last section from Nata

-Access from Namibia – Access from Namibia is at two major checkpoints, from Windhoek via the Buitepos border post and Ghanzi
+- Access from Namibia is at two major checkpoints, from Windhoek via the Buitepos border post and Ghanzi

 - this route is only advisable for 4x4 vehicles as the roads are very sandy and rough.
-Getting to Maun from the parks is normally part of a self drive safari.
+Getting to Maun from the parks is normally part of a self drive safari.Access from Victoria Fall

-Access from Victoria Falls – it is possible to drive from Victoria Falls to Maun on a tarmac road.
+s - it is possible to drive from Victoria Falls to Maun on a tarmac road.
 This route passes through Kasane

 and Nata and is about 700kmFind out more about Maun